Masques Block (Magic: The Gathering): Mercadian Masques

 The crew of the Weatherlight, having just escaped from Rath, is now stranded on the plane/city of Mercadia.
 While they find a way to return to their home plane of Dominaria, it is revealed that one of their passengers - allegedly Takara - was actually Volrath in disguise.

 Nemesis

-The Phyrexian invasion of Dominaria is nearing; the Dark Lord's plans are almost complete.
-Only the Planeswalker Urza stands in his way.
-At the same time, Yawgmoth's Inner Circle decides on the election of the evincar to replace Volrath.
-The Phyrexian emissary Belbe has to choose between Greven Il-Vec, Ertai, Crovax, and the newly returned Volrath.
+Former Weatherlight crew members Ertai and Crovax have been left behind on Rath, where Volrath's absence leads to chaos and a power vacuum.
+Greven Il-Vec is next in the chain of command, but doesn't want a promotion, saying he'd "rather be the sword than the hand that wields it".
+The Phyrexians create an emissary, Belbe, from the remains of a fallen elf princess, and she is tasked with choosing Rath's next Evincar.
+She begins a sexual relationship with Ertai, who is slowly being corrupted by his abuse of a healing machine powered by black mana.
+Crovax, meanwhile, begs the Phyrexians to take his humanity and conscience away, and they are more than happy to assist.
+It seems that Crovax will be the next Evincar, until Volrath returns from Mercadia, and Belbe declares that the two must fight to the death for the position.

 Prophecy

 Keld has declared war on Jamuraa in order to reclaim 'hero's blood', known also as tufa, which is a type of fossil fuel to run great machines.
 The city-states of Jamuraa form the Kipamu League and then repulse the invaders.
 The war bears a striking similarity to the Peloponnesian War between the Athenian Empire and the Peloponnesian League.